jhpyle/docassemble/demo.md

   pleading.case = case
 comment: |
-  This code defines some basic relations among the objects created in the objects block of this YAML file.
+  This code defines some basic relations among the objects created in the objects block of this DALang file.

   The objects created by the `objects` block do not have any connections among themselves, initially.
-The interview needs to make those connections.
+The Steward needs to make those connections.
 This "mandatory" code block establishes those connections.